 Not only can clients and customers sue for various restaurant hazards (such as food or slippery floors), employees can also file for injuries sustained in the workplace, whether through workers compensation or personal injury claims.
 Keeping your restaurant free of hazards like slippery floors, clutter, and other obstacles is an easy task to overlook until someone falls.
 Get employees in the habit of picking things up if they see them on the ground.
 Something as simple as a plastic bag that has fallen on the floor can present a slipping hazard to an employee or a guest.
 These damages and fees become even worse when someone dies.

 You should also stress the importance of putting out wet floor signs around spills or in places where someone has recently mopped.
 Additionally, don’t forget the outside of your building.
 If your restaurant is in a climate that gets cold, you’ll need to keep your sidewalks and parking lots free of snow and ice.
+Damaged pavement in the parking lot and walkways can also pose potential hazards to restaurant patrons.
+Be proactive about repairing the pavement on your property.
 The easiest way to do this is to hire an outside company to do the work for you.

 Restaurants often use cleaning chemicals that are poisonous.
 For instance, cleaning burners and fryers require harsh chemicals that are able to strip away grease and other cooking residues.
 If these chemicals make their way into your food, you may seriously harm someone.
 To avoid this type of situation, make sure that all the chemicals you use are clearly labeled and stored away from food.